INTRODUCTION The description of

 described above.

-DISCUSSION In neonates and adults, a
+In neonates and adults, a yawn consists of

-is a brainstem-mediated reflex that serves to
+brainstem-mediated reflex that serves to reverse

-reverse relative hypoxia.
-Drowsiness and
+relative hypoxia.
+Drowsiness and attendant

-attendant decreased mentalactivity, which are
+decreased mentalactivity, which are associated

-associated with this borderline hypoxia are also
+with this borderline hypoxia are also reversed

-associated with fatigue.
-Pathological yawning in
+fatigue.
+Pathological yawning in children and

-children and adults may have a hormonal or
+adults may have a hormonal or neurological

-neurological basis.
+basis.

 De Vries distinguished the flowing types of